 What is the fastest way to heal bleeding gums?

 The best and fastest way to heal bleeding gums is to increase your oral care routine.
 Bleeding gums are commonly a sign of poor oral hygiene.
-Patients may also rinse with a warm saltwater solution, or hydrogen peroxide.
+Gently brush and floss twice a day.
+You may also rinse with a warm saltwater solution, or hydrogen peroxide.

 Does salt water help support gum health?

-In order to remove the plaque and bacteria from your gums, use a saltwater rinse.
+You can use a saltwater rinse to remove plaque and bacteria from your gums.
 Gum disease can produce inflamed, bleeding, or swollen gums.
 Saltwater relieves and soothes gum tissue.
-You can not cure bleeding gums with saltwater alone, however it may be useful to treat and promote healing.
+You can not cure bleeding gums with saltwater alone; however, it may be useful to treat and promote healing.